lchsiteam/lchs-go-pwa/docs/Disclaimer.md

 Last updated: October 09, 2019

-The information contained on https://go.lciteam.club website and LCHS Go mobile app (the "Service") is for general information purposes only.
+The information contained on https://go.lciteam.club website and LCHS Go chrome extension (the "Service") is for general information purposes only.

 LCHS Go assumes no responsibility for errors or omissions in the contents on the Service.